Ethirneechal (TV series): Development

-In later September 2021, Sun Network confirmed through a press release that it would distribute the new Tamil serial, to be produced by Sun Entertainment and Thiruselvam Theatres and written and directed by V. Thiruselvam.
+In later September 2021, Sun Network announced that it would distribute the new Tamil serial, to be produced by Sun Entertainment and Thiruselvam Theatres and written and directed by V. Thiruselvam.
 The dialogues for the series are written by Sri Vidhya.

 Casting

 Kannada and Telugu actress Madhumitha Hirannaiah was selected as the female lead but was later replaced by actress Parvathy Venkatiramanan in the second season.
-Tamil film actress Kaniha were cast as the main role, who making her come back after 14 years in Tamil television series.
-Priyadarshini and Haripriya were cast as the parallel leads.
-Bombay Gnanam, was cast as a supporting role, who making her comeback after 10 years.
+Tamil film actress Kaniha was cast as one of the main leads, making her comeback to acting in Tamil serials after 14 years but in August 2025 she quit the series and was later replaced by Sirijain March 2026.
+Priyadharshini and Haripriya were cast as the parallel leads.
+Bombay Gnanam was cast as a supporting role, making her comeback to acting in Tamil serials after 10 years.

 Film director and actor G. Marimuthu was selected as the negative lead till his death on 8 September 2023.
-He was replaced by writer Vela Ramamoorthy.
+He was replaced by actor/writer Vela Ramamoorthy.
 Sabari Prasanth was selected as the male lead.
 While Keerthana, Kamalesh, Merwen, Goutham K S, Vibhu Raman and Sathyapriya were also selected for supporting roles.
-In end of December 2023, playback singer T. K. Kala join cast as Janani's grandmother.
+In end of December 2023, actress/playback singer T. K. Kala joined the cast as Janani's paternal grandmother.